goatshriek/stumpless/test/README.md

 In order to catch one class of security issues, there are a number of fuzzing targets in the [`fuzz`](./fuzz) directory.
 These tests don't have a target to run all of them at once, but you can build all of them with the `fuzz` target.
+To run one of them, use the `run-fuzz-test-<name>` target, which will build the fuzzer and run it with the proper corpus directories.
+The initial seed corpus is the appropriate subdirectory of [`corpora`](./corpora), and a matching folder is created in the build directory in a folder named `fuzz-corpora` to hold new corpus files generated during fuzzing.

-These are only supported when Clang is the compiler.
+Fuzzers are only supported when Clang is the compiler, as they rely on libFuzzer.

 ## Test Helper Modules